What is complex care?

 Why do we need complex care?

-In the US, our systems of care — including healthcare, public health, social care, housing, education, and more — typically address an individual’s single need in isolation and are not designed to work together to meet multiple needs simultaneously.
-For individuals with the most complex health and social needs, lack of access to coordinated physical, behavioral, and social services results in poor health outcomes and the use of expensive services.
+In the US, our systems of care — which include healthcare, public health, social care, housing, education, and more — typically address an individual’s single need in isolation and are not designed to work together to meet multiple needs simultaneously.
+For individuals with the most complex health and social needs, lack of coordinated access to physical, behavioral, and social services results in poor health outcomes and the use of expensive services.

 To see different results we must deliver care differently.
 Care must be: